The following Article was written for the Australian Writer’s Guild (AWG) ‘Storyline’ Magazine which is currently available through the AWG.

 As all writers can attest, forgetting about your labour of love is an implausibility.
 It doesn’t work like that – you don’t incubate, give birth and nurture a script only to be told that it should be farmed off to the nearest orphanage.

 To put some context around the phone-call that I had received – 12 months earlier I had the good grace and fortune to have had my short film ‘Brother’ (NSWFTO YFF Funded) win two US film festivals (Beverly Hills Film Festival and The Los Angeles Silver Lake Film Festival) back-to-back.
-Call it lucky timing, kismet or plain jam buggery – but they both landed in the same week, and I’d spent my hard-earned to be in attendance.
+Call it lucky timing, kismet or plain jam buggery – but they both landed in the same week, and I’d spent my hard-earned cash to be in attendance.

 Within hours of the award ceremony I had secured a Hollywood agent and began the rickety climb to the top of the first peak in a very bumpy roller coaster ride.
 Within months I had returned to Los Angeles on a whirlwind trip of spec meetings for my feature film screenplay – “Stricken”.
 A supernatural gumshoe detective thriller – a modernised Raymond Chandler fable with horror undertones (or “Lethal Weapon meets Constantine” as my unyielding agent liked to pitch it).